roberto-pg/books-server/README.md

 <h3>Access the Docker container from the terminal:</h3>

 ```
-docker exec -it mybooks-postgres bash
+docker exec -it books-db bash
 ```

 ```